sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 The Sensu Catalog is an online marketplace for monitoring and observability integrations, from standard system checks and metrics collection to pipelines for sending Sensu data to third-party logging, remediation, and incident management services.

-The Sensu Catalog is part of the Sensu web UI, so you can find, configure, and install integrations directly from your browser.
+The Sensu Catalog is part of the Sensu [web UI][21], so you can find, configure, and install integrations directly from your browser.

 {{< figure src="/images/catalog_alphabetical.png" alt="The Sensu Catalog page in the Sensu web UI" link="/images/catalog_alphabetical.png" target="_blank" >}}